mikebayth/HardGBM/GBM/ReadMe.md

    - scikit_learn - version 1.1.2
    - scipy - version 1.7.1
    - xgboost - version 1.4.2
 4. How to build HardGBM project
 Taking the `car` dataset as an example, follow the steps below to get the pruned model,then you can switch the working directory to `hw_impl/` to generate a vivado-based hardware project
    - `python prune_xgb.py car car4 200 10`
+      + Purpose of the experiment
+      To get trained XGBoost model and pruned model, furthermore compare their performance.
       + Input parameter description:
          * `car` &nbsp;#  dataset name
          * `car4`  &nbsp;# epochs corresponding to different hyperparameters